AmroAbdrabo/application-of-online-anomaly-detection-using-one-class-classification-to-z24/readme.md

 | river       | 0.19.0               |
 </div>

-- <b> Path system variable (Windows).
-For MacOS, refer to https://phoenixnap.com/kb/set-environment-variable-mac </b>
+- <b> Path system variable (Windows) </b>
 <div align="center">

 ![System variable](https://drive.usercontent.google.com/download?id=1GjgFIP7-BKzdv5xZ_BG8s1A3C_Arkjcf&export=view&authuser=0)

 </div>

+For MacOS users, refer to https://phoenixnap.com/kb/set-environment-variable-mac.

 The only two files required to be run are eda.ipynb in Chapter2 folder and river_experiments_occ.ipynb in Chapter3-ActiveLearning folder.
 Download Z24 data files for Chapter2-Z24-dataset from https://polybox.ethz.ch/index.php/s/8T6Lu8Hi8VqJcze and extract them so that folder /data/ exists, whose content is folders 01 to 17.
 Set system environment variable.
 Replace path with the path in your computer of folder data. \